Trademark in Costa Rica – Protect Your Brand & Name in 2025

 • Three-dimensional or olfactory marks

-🔎 Why You Must Register Both Your Trademark and Commercial Name
+🔎 Why You Must Register Both Trademark and Commercial Name

-With the 2025 reform, wewly incorporated companies in Costa Rica can no longer include a company name in their articles of association.This means that registering your commercial name is now the only legal way to protect the identity of your company.
+Post-reform, newly formed companies can no longer include a trade name in their articles of incorporation—making registration of a commercial name the only legal way to protect your company identity.

-While a trademark protects the goods and services you sell, a commercial name safeguards the business entity itself—whether it’s a physical store or an online brand.
+A trademark protects your products and services, while a commercial name protects the business entity itself—whether it’s a physical store or an online venture.

 • 🛡️ Exclusive legal protection